-The minks that were first introduced to the Burren were actually escapees from local fur farms.
+The minks that were first introduced to the Burren were escapees from local fur farms.

 Burren National Park

-The park also contains walking trails and guided walks for anyone interested in learning interesting features in the area.
+The park also contains walking trails and guided walks for anyone interested in learning the exciting features of the area.
 While hiking the trails, you may spot some of the vegetation unique to the area or some of the local fauna such as rabbits, badgers, minks, and otters.

 Culture: Music, Festivals, Pubs, and Shopping